DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Flowchart_control/Continue Node.rst

 Description
 ---------
 	Has a single input, 'Condition', that when evaluates to True, forwards the execution of the loop that the node is in to the next loop iteration.
-This node allows the user to skip part of a For Loop sub-flowchart by simply going to the next iteration.
+This node allows the you to skip part of a For Loop sub-flowchart by simply going to the next iteration.

 	 .. image:: images/continue_node.png
 		:scale: 80%